nestym2f/viterbit-tech-exercise/README.md

 **Step 1:**

-Fork this Github repository that contains a Symfony setup with the necessary configuration for MongoDB integration.
-Make it **private** so that other candidates cannot see it :D.
+Please clone this repo to your own github (or other) repository or use the "Use template" Github option .
+We recommend you make a **private repository** to keep process confidentiality and other candidates cannot see your solution ;-)

 **Step 2:**